-The Chapel's policy for many years has been that the only collection taken up is at the weekly 9.30 am Sunday morning communion service.
+The Chapel's policy for many years has been that the only collection taken up is at the weekly 9.30am Sunday morning communion service.
 There are no fundraising activities and no charges are made for any of the Chapel's activities.
-It is also the policy of the Chapel that twenty-eight of its weekly collections are designated for support of missionary and similar activities.
+It is also the policy of the Chapel that twenty of its weekly collections are designated for support of missionary and similar activities.
 The intended recipient of each designated collection is announced in advance and all funds collected are remitted without deduction to the recipient.
 Since the funds are income of the Chapel and the intended recipient is determined by the elders the income is designated rather than restricted and therefore the tax recovered under Gift Aid is unrestricted income.
-The funds from this source, together with the remaining twenty-four collections and one off gifts from members of the church are used for the operational costs of the Chapel.
-The 2017 year continued to see generous support from the Chapel's members.
-Income exceeded expenses by £13,560 which compares with a deficit of £1,094 in 2016 and surpluses of £9,795 in 2015 and £10,022 in 2014.
+The funds from this source, together with the remaining thirty-two collections and one off gifts from members of the church are used for the operational costs of the Chapel.
+The 2018 year continued to see generous support from the Chapel's members.
+Income exceeded expenses by £4,636 which compares with a surplus of £13,560 in 2017, a deficit of £1,094 in 2016 and surpluses of £9,795 in 2015 and £10,022 in 2014.